Presenting GRUB2 BLS

 it can stop the boot process.

-all the encrypted devices that are opened during the initrd
+all the encrypted devices that are opened during the initrd, and

-check that the correct tag is present in /etc/crypttab
+check that the correct tag is present in /etc/crypttab.
+To be able

 to access the volume key, the tool needs the root password, so this